How to Detect and Treat Hydrangea Root Rot: A Complete Guide

 Regular maintenance can help you identify problems early on before they become severe.

-For example, if you notice yellow leaves or wilting in your hydrangeas during the growing season, it’s a sign that something is wrong with the plant.
+For example, if you notice yellow leaves or wilting in your hydrangea during the growing season, it’s a sign that something is wrong with the plant.

-By promptly identifying these symptoms, you can quickly correct any issues and save your plants from severe damage or death due to root rot.
+By promptly identifying these symptoms, you can quickly correct any issues and save your plants from severe damage or death.

 Final Thoughts